ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 Lower the bar

-When I can’t get myself to start something, I don’t try to push through because that’s usually a setup for failure.
+When it’s hard to start something, trying to just push through is usually a setup for failure.

 Set systems that remove friction

-I’m diagnosed with severe inattentive ADHD, and medication has been one of the most helpful things for me, alongside these strategies.
-It doesn’t fix everything or make the paralysis disappear, but it narrows the gap between wanting to do something and actually starting it enough that the other strategies have a chance.
-Some days I need that extra help just to get through basic stuff.
+These strategies don’t fix everything or make the paralysis disappear, but they narrow the gap between wanting to do something and actually getting it done.
+Some days we need that extra help just to get through basic stuff, and that’s ok.

 Disclaimer: The content on Scatterbrained Sister is for informational and reflective purposes only and isn’t a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider with questions about ADHD or any other condition.
 These experiences are personal and may not apply to everyone.